threefoldtech/zos/pkg/storage/README.md

 The name of the mountpoint is the label of the volume.
 For instance, a volume with label `volumelabel` will be mounted in `/mnt/volumelabel`.
 The volumes are mounted when the storage module is started, and remain mounted after that.
-In case the storae module exits in any way, there is no attempt to unmount any volume.
+In case the storage module exits in any way, there is no attempt to unmount any volume.

 Since filesystems are created as subvolumes within the "root" volumes, they